 Through our tests, we subjectively assigned the following percentages to each category within the overall sex score:

-Overall, the Saatva Classic (9.9) ranks #1 for the best mattress for sex with the Saatva Memory Foam Hybrid (9.8) and DreamCloud Premier (9.8) following close behind.
+Overall, the Saatva Classic (9.9) ranks #1 for the best mattress for sex with the Saatva Memory Foam Hybrid (9.7) and DreamCloud Premier (9.2) following not too far behind.

 All of these mattresses have great bounce, cooling, good edge support, and fantastic pressure relief.